situmtech/situm-android-getting-started/README.md

 SitumSdk().locationManager().requestLocationUpdates(locationRequest, locationListener);
 ```

-And dont forget to stop the service in the onDestroy or any method you consider.
+Also,  do not forget to stop the service in the onDestroy or any method you might consider.
 ```java
 SitumSdk.locationManager().removeUpdates(locationListener);
 ```